 In 1998, nine young volunteers moved into Avodah’s first Service Corps bayit (home) in New York City.
-Since then, the Service Corps has grown to five cities and more than 11,000 participants.
+Since then, the Service Corps has grown to four cities and more than 1,200 participants.

 In 2016, Avodah began making our Jewish social justice expertise available to the wider community through educational resources, workshops, speaker events, and consulting.
 By 2018, thousands of individuals and organizations were utilizing Avodah’s resources and materials.

 In 2020, there was a strong call for justice work.
 We began imagining and designing what structural change across Jewish organizations could look like.
 In 2022, we launched the Avodah Institute for Social Change to help organizations make those lasting transformations.

 Facilitated community conversations about racial justice, equity, antisemitism, cross-issue movement building, allyship, and other social issues through a uniquely Jewish lens, in partnership with Jewish communal institutions.
 Here, learners of all kinds can ask big questions about their Jewish values and identities, and gain the skills, tools, and spiritual nourishment needed for translating theory into practice.

 Interested in hosting a workshop or other program in your community?
 Contact us to set up an intake meeting.